 There are multiple places connected to the Asian culture in Moscow; however, it has no particular Asiatown.Yegor Aleyev/TASS

-“I found somewhere I can almost call home – Ottawa’s Chinatown,” wrote Lui Xia Lee, an Asian student at Carleton University, Ottawa, Canada, gladly listing all the things he missed from home but found in Ottawa’s ethnic enclave: Asian grocers, food and even artworks (such as an Imperial Style Arch which marks the entrance to almost every Chinatown).
+“I found somewhere I can almost call home – Ottawa’s Chinatown,” wrote Lui Xia Lee, an Asian student at Carleton University, Ottawa, Canada, gladly listing all the things she missed from home but found in Ottawa’s ethnic enclave: Asian grocers, food and even artworks (such as an Imperial Style Arch which marks the entrance to almost every Chinatown).

 Lee is not the only one to enjoy Chinatowns, or Asiatowns.
 These ethnic enclaves within big cities are near ubiquitous around the world.
 It's not only copies of China - many cities have their Little India, Little Italy… and, of course, Russia.
 For instance, Brighton Beach in New York's Brooklyn district is famous for its Soviet spirit and so many Russian (or Ukrainian) speakers that locals call it Little Odessa.

-Nevertheless, if Lui Xia Lee had chosen a different vast, cold country to study in, it would have been impossible for him to find a Chinatown in Moscow, or in St. Petersburg, or anywhere else in Russia.
+Nevertheless, if Lui Xia Lee had chosen a different vast, cold country to study in, it would have been impossible for her to find a Chinatown in Moscow, or in St. Petersburg, or anywhere else in Russia.
 The same goes for Little India or any other ethnic enclave – Russians just don’t have them and foreigners are usually spread around the cities randomly.
 Why so?

 Annual Lunar New Year Parade Held In New York's Chinatown.Getty Images